 Smart use of electricity will help ensure peak demand does not exceed forecast

-PSEG Long Island also encourages customers to take these easy and practical energy conservation measures that can reduce peak demand on the system and save them money.
+While PSEG Long Island expects to have the power required to meet customer demand, PSEG Long Island encourages customers to take these easy and practical measures that can reduce peak demand and save them money:

 - Set home thermostats or air conditioner units to 78 degrees.

 - Run major appliances such as washing machines, dishwashers and pool pumps, in the morning or late evening to avoid the peak demand hours of 2 p.m. to 8 p.m.

 - Set refrigerators and freezers at most-efficient temperatures.